IsaacSebastian/ingCaracteristicasProyecto_/README.md

 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── docs               <- A default mkdocs project; see www.mkdocs.org for details ├
+├── helpers            <- A directory for files that helps the development of the data-science project │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │